Do you feel you should be using mediums?

 Glueing/Laminating: Soft Gel Gloss can be used as a glue substitute for collage effects.

 Paint film: Creating a layer of paint than ‘holds together’, if too watery an acrylic paint film can often not hold in a thin layer it can separate out.
-Using a medium, such as glazing medium, you can work with thin layers that don’t run, but still have a glass like finish.
+Using a medium, such as a glazing medium, you can work with thin layers that don’t run but still have a glass-like finish.

 Cost: By using a medium to extend the paint you can make the paints go further.

-Adding Texture: Instead of using thick paint, you can create texture with a gel and paint on top.
+Adding Texture: Instead of using thick paint, you can create texture with gel and paint on top.

 Why are there so many?